-Australian-born artist Ayjay is a self-taught psychedelic digital painter and graffiti muralist.
+Australian-born artist Ayjay is a self-taught psychedelic digital painter, virtual reality sculptor and graffiti muralist.

 Moved by his experiences with psychedelics, personal development, and self-inquiry, Ayjay works with art as a vehicle of carrying his visions and insights back to the people.
 With a deep connection to art, his inspiration is drawn from creating something from nothing, pulled by intention and trusting his intuition.
 By tapping into the divine flow of imagination he is able to draw, sculpt, and paint windows into other dimensions.
 His intention for his viewers is to create artworks that stimulate and open the heart and mind and expand what is possible for all of us as spiritual beings.

 Committed to a lifelong journey of art, he learns from and collaborates with visionary art, spiritual and psychedelic communities from around the world in an effort to consciously create and live in a way that deepens his inner and outer connections with spirit.

 His works have been exhibited among widely revered artists such as Chris Dyer, Luis Tamani, Mifsud, Scott Tuckfield, Luke Schroeder, Trent Kuhn and many others.
 He has links to the Australian festival culture and has been invited to exhibit his work in conjunction with such festivals as Rainbow Serpent and Esoteric.